 - Acute general medicine training is provided on our clinical teaching units (CTUs), which expose the residents to the fundamentals of inpatient care.
-Residents are responsible for emergency room consults and admissions, and each team provides medical care for approximately 20-25 patients on the medicine wards and in the step down unit (Davies 4 ICU). - A separate CTU E / Medicine Short Stay Unit (MSSU) is a unique rotation that provides complimentary training.
-This team staffs a 10-14 bed medical short stay unit where the expected length of stay is <72 hours.
-They provide care in a high-volume, rapid turn over unit.
-This team also covers Emergency room consults from 7.30 am until 1 pm daily when the regular CTU call team takes over. - Subspecialty training is based on rotations through inpatient consultation services and ambulatory clinics.
+Residents are responsible for emergency room consults and admissions, and each team provides medical care for patients on the medicine wards and in the step down unit (Davies 4 ICU). - A separate CTU E / Medicine Short Stay Unit (MSSU) is a unique rotation that provides complimentary training.
+This team manages patients with expected length of stay anticipated to be less than 72 hours.
+This team also covers the Emergency room consults from 8:00 a.m. until 4:00 p.m. daily when the regular CTU call team takes over. - Subspecialty training is based on rotations through inpatient consultation services and ambulatory clinics.
 Residents rotate through each of the major specialties and have a number of selectives and electives available for additional experience as desired. - Training in intensive care is currently scheduled as an introductory Airway/ICU block in the PGY1 year, and then 2 blocks of the PGY2 year.

 - Experience in managing critical care patients is vital before residents become PGY3 in the program.
-Residents receive simulation training and a separate educational curriculum during their ICU blocks. - Longitudinal clinics in general medicine are introduced in PGY2 and run until the completion of the PGY3 year. - Night Float shift (R2/R3) in the ER from 10 pm-8 am (+2hrs for handover) for acute Medicine call. - Hospitalist Service (CTU H) for alc patients decanted from CTU (no residents) - Generous Elective Opportunities: Three in total.
-One in PGY1 and PGY3, one in PGY2.
-Residents attend weekly Academic Half-Day sessions throughout their 3 years of training.
-These sessions include case-based teaching with sessions designed to target residents at their specific stage of training. - Residents are paired with faculty Academic Advisors who act as their 'coach' to improve using a Personalized Learning Plan (PLP) model.
+Residents receive simulation training and a separate educational curriculum during their ICU blocks. - Longitudinal clinics in general medicine are introduced in PGY2 and run until the completion of the PGY3 year. - Night Float shift (R2/R3) in the ER from 10 pm-8 am (+2hrs for handover) for acute Medicine call. - Hospitalist Service (CTU H) for ALC patients decanted from CTU (no residents) - Generous Elective Opportunities: Three in total.
+One in PGY1 and PGY3, one in PGY2. - Residents attend weekly Academic Half-Day sessions throughout their 3 years of training.
+These sessions include didactic and case-based teaching with sessions designed to target residents at their specific stage of training. - Residents are paired with faculty Academic Advisors who act as their 'coach' to improve using a Personalized Learning Plan (PLP) model.